Ravnur-Inc/ams-api-replacement-demo-app/docs/custom-storage.md

 1. Go the resource group created as part of the Ravnur Media Services deployment
 2. Under the list of resources, go to the “Managed Identity” section

-> The name of the Managed wll be unique for your specific deployment, however, it always follows a pattern "id-\<unique-suffix\>"
+> The name of the Managed Identity wll be unique for your specific deployment, however, it always follows a pattern "id-\<unique-suffix\>"

 ![Managed Identity resource in the RMS deployment resource group](img/managed-identity.png)